 Diagnosis of Bladder Cancer

-- Finding blood in your urine (which may make the urine look rusty or darker red)
+- Blood in your urine (which may make the urine look rusty or darker red)

 - Feeling an urgent need to empty your bladder

 - Having to empty your bladder more often than you used to

 - Feeling the need to empty your bladder without results

 - Needing to strain (bear down) when you empty your bladder

 - Feeling pain when you empty your bladder